dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 	// subscription.Dispose() to stop the callbacks.
 ```
 Which very efficiently only subscribes to the 'RequestStart' events.
-All other events will cause the DiagnositicSource.IsEnabled()
+All other events will cause the DiagnosticSource.IsEnabled()
 method to return false, and thus be efficiently filtered out.

 ----------------------------------------
-## Consuming DiagnositicSource Data with From EventListeners and ETW
+## Consuming DiagnosticSource Data with with EventListeners and ETW

-The System.Diagnositic.DiagnosticSource Nuget package comes with a built in EventSource
+The System.Diagnostic.DiagnosticSource Nuget package comes with a built in EventSource
 called Microsoft-Diagnostics-DiagnosticSource.
-This eventSource has the ability to
+This EventSource has the ability to
 subscribe to any DiagnosticListener as well as pluck off particular data items from
 DiagnosticSource payloads.

-Thus code that is using System.Diagnostics.Tracing.EventListener or ETW, can get at
+Thus code that is using System.Diagnostics.Tracing.EventListener or ETW can get at
 any information logged with DiagnosticSource.

 See [DiagnosticSourceEventSource](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/System/Diagnostics/DiagnosticSourceEventSource.cs)